alexanderovie/datos/docs/interfaces/IAppDataGoogleAppListTasksReadyResultInfo.md

 > `optional` **endpoint\_html**: `string`

-Defined in: main.ts:212681
+Defined in: main.ts:213211

-URL for collecting the results of the Google App List HTML task if HTML tasks are not supported in the specified endpoint, the value will be null
+URL for collecting the results of the Google app_list HTML task if HTML tasks are not supported in the specified endpoint, the value will be null

 ***